BCIT-203/COMM-2216-User-Documentation-Assignment/docs/2-repository.md

 #### 2. **Open Terminal/Command Prompt**

-- Open the terminal on your operating system.
+Open the terminal on your operating system.
 On Windows, you can use **Git Bash**, and on macOS/Linux, you can use the regular terminal.

 #### 3. **Run the Clone Command**

-- In your terminal, use the following command to clone the repository:
+In your terminal, use the following command to clone the repository:

 ```bash
 git clone https://github.com/username/repository-name.git
 ```

-- Replace `https://github.com/username/repository-name.git` with the actual URL of the repository you are cloning.
+Replace `https://github.com/username/repository-name.git` with the actual URL of the repository you are cloning.

 #### 4. **Navigate to the Repository Folder**

-- Once cloning is complete, navigate into the cloned repository’s directory:
+Once cloning is complete, navigate into the cloned repository’s directory:

 ```bash
 cd repository-name
 ```

-### Notes
+!!! note

-- Cloning a repository automatically creates a local copy of the project, including all branches, commit history, and files.
+    Cloning a repository automatically creates a local copy of the project, including all branches, commit history, and files.

+!!! note
-- After cloning, the default branch (usually `main` or `master`) is checked out.
+    After cloning, the default branch (usually `main` or `master`) is checked out.

-### Caution
+!!! warning

-- **Large Repositories**: Cloning large repositories may take some time, depending on your internet connection and the size of the project.
+    **Large Repositories**: Cloning large repositories may take some time, depending on your internet connection and the size of the project.

 ---